Working at Meadowridge

 - Carries out responsibilities and makes sound decisions independently.

-- Energetic and passionate about art and working with children of all ages and abilities.
+- Energetic and passionate about music and working with children of all ages and abilities.

 - Enthusiastic and outgoing personality.